-Cape Fisterra marks for many pilgrims, the very end of their Camino journey and certain customs have developed around it.
-Traditionally pilgrims would burn their clothes by the sea (the end of the world) and many pilgrims still today leave their walking shoes by the Cape or even burn them.
-However, this is not a very respectful practice and it’s indeed banned by the local authorities.
-While we might feel comfort in the symbolic act of disposing of our walking gear to finish our journey, as responsible pilgrims we should think of the consequences: leaving walking shoes at the Cape is just littering and burning clothes could be a fire hazard or even turn into an ecological disaster if the fire spreads.
+While we might feel comfortable in the symbolic act of disposing of our walking gear to finish our journey, as responsible pilgrims, we should think of the consequences: leaving walking shoes at the Cape is just littering and burning clothes could be a fire hazard or even turn into an ecological disaster if the fire spreads.

-To mark your journey’s end, why not just go for a dip in the ocean instead?
-There are lovely beaches to go for a swim in Fisterra.
+Why not dip in the ocean to mark your journey’s end?
+There are lovely beaches to go to for a swim in Fisterra.

 At CaminoWays.com, we are proud of our responsible travel and ‘leave no trace policy, and we’d like to encourage all our clients and all pilgrims to enjoy the Camino responsibly.